ADVANCING PRACTICE IN LONG TERM CONDITIONS - 2024/5

 Formative assessment: Scenario based profession specific seminars will be used during the module to enable students to reflect on the evidence based knowledge they have gained and assist them in developing a clear rationale on how this may be applied in practice.
 This enables the student to prepare for the summative assessment.

 Thus, the summative assessment for this module consists of: Submission of a 10 minute audio/visual digital recording made by the student.
 Within the recording, the student will reflect upon a scenario from their practice area.
 This could include an overview of a condition and the challenges it presents to individuals, their families, health and social care and society; an evaluation of relevant policies, theories and evidence related to different management approaches; a critical reflection on practice; and reasoned justification for how they might change a practice or service.
 Students will be able to apply this to their area of practice, giving flexibility to all types of learners.
-The recording will be supported by a 1000 word critical analysis commentary of practice in relation to the management of long-term condition(s) that has been discussed in the audio/visual digital recording.
+The recording will be supported by a 750 word commentary of practice in relation to the management of long-term condition(s) that has been discussed in the audio/visual digital recording.

 In line with Professional and Regulatory body, Codes of Practice/Standards of Proficiency, if there is evidence of unsafe practice or any breach of confidentiality, the assessment will not meet the criteria to achieve a pass.